Longitude103/CSWeather/README.md

 ### Station Data
 Station data is stored in the main.py file, under `station_data` as a dictionary.
-This inclues the weather station name as a key, with the following data as values:
+This includes the weather station name as a key, with the following data as values:

 * Position 0 : Latitude
 * Position 1 : Longitude